Main content and articles

 - The early installments of the children-oriented graphic adventure series developed and published by Humongous Entertainment

-- Any other games with sufficiently key involvement from former LEC personnel (examples of such "exceptions" include DeathSpank and Mata Hari)
+- Any game with sufficiently key involvement from former LEC personnel (examples of such "exceptions" include DeathSpank and Mata Hari)

 Note that just because we consider all of the above to fall under Mojo's "jurisdiction" - in other words, any game meeting those criteria is what gets included in our Games Database - doesn't necessarily mean that we feel obligated to report on every single event or development related to them, and certainly not all relevant games are treated equally.
 As a static resource, we try to approach every game in our database objectively, but when it comes to our function as a news site, our level of coverage corresponds to our level of interest, meaning that if you're desperate for the latest news on an upcoming Star Wars PSP game, or if you're more interested in the CSI games than anything else that Telltale's name is on, there are probably several better alternatives than Mojo.
 Also, sometimes we're lazy, or even just plain unusual and depraved, such as when we post about the benefits of LSD or make implicit death threats against the Queen of England.